MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-architecture.md

 > [!NOTE]
 > This operation requires that you use the smart card with the Base CSP.

 1. For each smart card that has been accessed by the Base CSP and the handle and container information are cached, the Base CSP looks for a valid default container.
 An operation is attempted on the cached SCARDHANDLE to verify its validity.
-If the smart card handle is not valid, the Base CSP continues to search for a new smart card
+If the smart card handle isn't valid, the Base CSP continues to search for a new smart card
-1. If a matching smart card is not found in the Base CSP cache, the Base CSP calls to the smart card subsystem.
+1. If a matching smart card isn't found in the Base CSP cache, the Base CSP calls to the smart card subsystem.
 SCardUIDlgSelectCard() is used with an appropriate callback filter to find a matching smart card with a valid default container

 #### Open an existing GUID-named container (no reader specified)

 > [!NOTE]
 > This operation requires that you use the smart card with the Base CSP.

 1. For each smart card that is already registered with the Base CSP, search for the requested container.
 Attempt an operation on the cached SCARDHANDLE to verify its validity.
-If the smart card handle is not valid, the smart card's serial number is passed to the `SCardUI *` API to continue searching for this specific smart card (rather than only a general match for the container name)
+If the smart card handle isn't valid, the smart card's serial number is passed to the `SCardUI *` API to continue searching for this specific smart card (rather than only a general match for the container name)
-1. If a matching smart card is not found in the Base CSP cache, a call is made to the smart card subsystem. `SCardUIDlgSelectCard()` is used with an appropriate callback filter to find a matching smart card with the requested container.
+1. If a matching smart card isn't found in the Base CSP cache, a call is made to the smart card subsystem. `SCardUIDlgSelectCard()` is used with an appropriate callback filter to find a matching smart card with the requested container.
 Or, if a smart card serial number resulted from the search in Step 1, the callback filter attempts to match the serial number, not the container name

 #### Create a new container (no reader specified)

 > [!NOTE]
 > This operation requires that you use the smart card with the Base CSP.

-If the PIN is not cached, no CRYPT_SILENT is allowed for the container creation because the user must be prompted for a PIN, at a minimum.
+If the PIN isn't cached, no CRYPT_SILENT is allowed for the container creation because the user must be prompted for a PIN, at a minimum.

 For other operations, the caller may be able to acquire a *verify* context against the default container `CRYPT_DEFAULT_CONTAINER_OPTIONAL` and then make a call with CryptSetProvParam to cache the user PIN for subsequent operations.